Osteopath for Sciatic Nerve Pain

 Common Questions Asked To Diagnose Sciatica

-• What were you doing anything particular when you first noticed the pain?
+What were you doing, and when did you first notice the pain?

 After that, they will perform a physical examination with testing and then explain the cause of your pain.
 Sometimes, imaging such as X-rays or MRI is required to gain further information on the exact cause of the nerve irritation.